 Associate Professor of Medicine

-Dr. Theobald is an Assistant Professor of Medicine.
+Dr. Theobald is an Associate Professor of Medicine.
 She received her medical degree from the Medical College of Virginia and completed her residency and chief residency in Internal Medicine at Vanderbilt University.
 Following residency, she completed both a Quality Scholars fellowship at the Nashville VA and her Master’s in Public Health from Vanderbilt University.
-Her research and teaching interests focus on improving the safety of care transitions, teaching quality improvement skills and helping providers integrate evidence-based medicine into bedside care.
-She has been recognized for excellence in teaching ambulatory medicine as well as for her work evaluating the implementation of various improvement initiatives.
+She has been at Vanderbilt University Medical Center since 2008 and practices outpatient primary care and inpatient general internal medicine including supervising resident trainees.
+She is Vice Chair for Clinical Affairs in the Department of Medicine and has been recognized for her work evaluating the implementation of improvement initiatives.
+Her research interests focus on improving the safety of care transitions, the implementation of evidence-based strategies into bedside care, and teaching quality improvement skills.

 Eduard E. Vasilevskis, MD, MPH